google/WebFundamentals/src/site/_en/fundamentals/tools/devices/deviceemulators.markdown

 ## Chromium Content Shell on Android

-To install the Chromium Content Shell for Android, leave your emulator running and run the following commands in a terminal:
+To install the Chromium Content Shell for Android, leave your emulator running and run the following commands at a command prompt:

     git clone https://github.com/PaulKinlan/chromium-android-installer.git
     chmod u+x ./chromium-android-installer/\*.sh